censusreporter/censusreporter/README.md

     <div class="column-half" id="chart-histogram-demographics-age-distribution_by_decade-total" data-stat-type="scaled-percentage" data-chart-title="Population by age range"></div>

-The `column-*` class isn't really important here; that's just a structural setting that gives the block an appropriate amount of width.
+The `column-*` class isn't really important here; that's just a structural setting that gives the block an appropriate amount of width that can be governed with media queries.
 What we really care about are the `id` and `data-*` attribute values.
-Those `data` attributes provide a place to pass some extra data into the chart constructor, and the `id` value tells the constructor what type of chart to draw and which data to use.
+The `data` attributes provide a place to pass optional information into the chart constructor, and the `id` value tells the constructor what type of chart to draw and which data to use.

 At the bottom of the profile page, we trigger all the charts at once.
 Profile data is assigned to a Javascript variable: